9oelM/9oelM.github.io/content/blog/2019-10-02--Making-stupid-react-smart-in-re-rendering/index.md

   * Use `memo` with `areEqual`, or
   * Use `PureComponent` or `shouldComponentUpdate`
 * If there are functions in your props, before using `areEqual` or `shouldComponentUpdate`:
-  * Exclude them, or
+  * Exclude them (not recommended)
-  * Stringify them
+  * Stringify them (not recommended)
+  * Use `useCallback`
+  * Bind the function to the class.

+## Edit
+Yes, and you should really take into consideration how much tradeoff your optimization could bring.
+In other words, the optimization could not work as you expected.